 In 1928, Bernays proudly described how his techniques for mental manipulation had already permitted a small elite to control the minds of the American population:

+The conscious and intelligent manipulation of the organized habits and opinions of the masses is an important element in democratic society.
+Those who manipulate this unseen mechanism of society constitute an invisible government that is the true ruling power of this country.
 We are governed, our minds molded, our tastes formed, our ideas suggested, largely by men we have never heard of. . . .
 In almost every act of our daily lives. . . we are dominated by the relatively small number of persons . . . who pull the wires which control the public mind.

 Since then, this conspiracy has succeeded beyond its instigators’ wildest dreams.
 Corporations have perfected the technique of mind control by tweaking core human instincts that originally evolved to support our ancestors’ flourishing in hunter-gatherer bands—such as the desire for status or fear of exclusion—for their nefarious purposes.

 Corporate predators have learned that the most valuable population to ensnare are children.
 In the sinister words of chief executive Wayne Chilicki, “When it comes to targeting kid consumers, we at General Mills . . . believe in getting them early and having them for life.”
 Children in the Global South are turned into junk food addicts with the same callous contempt that factory farms turn their animals into chicken nuggets.
 Half of the children in south Asia are now either undernourished or overweight, conditioned by pervasive advertising to spend what little money they have on the empty calories of junk food.